EllieJ87/Ranger-Game/Testing.md

   3. This overlay created difficulties with re-sizing and keep a consistent sizing through all the modal / overlays displays

 - Results: changed the overlay to a bootstrap modal so this was more consistent and keeping with the size ratio and dimensions

+**_Issues still unresolved (due to timing)_**

+1. Realised that when hitting the submit form with one required field filled in the form is still able to be submitted, intention was to have both ‘Player Name’ and ‘Email’ to be filled in
+2. When the form is submitted the ‘alert’ box appears twice

+With both of these issues I will investigate and research further into form validation’s and how this information gets pulled into a third party source.

 **Return Home Modal**
 - Issue: Sizing of overlay is not re-sizing correctly